Our approach to accessibility:

 We have captions on all of our recently produced videos (2018 onwards).
 Our videos created prior to this (SWANS – South West Area Natural Sciences collections project instructional videos) are still requiring captions and we are working on this as a priority.

 If you should experience any difficulty in accessing any area of the website, please don’t hesitate to get in touch using our form outlining the exact nature of the problem and your contact details.
-If you would prefer to contact us via email our address is [email protected] and our phone number is 0117 922 4653.
+You can also contact us via email at [email protected] If you would prefer to speak to us via telephone or video call, please mention this in your message and a member of our team can arrange this with you.